Glossary

 PUP

-PUPs, or Potentially Unwanted Programs, are programs that may include advertising, toolbars, and pop-ups that are unrelated to the software you downloaded.
+PUPs (potentially unwanted programs) are programs that may include advertising, toolbars, and pop-ups that are unrelated to the software you downloaded.
 PUPs often come bundled with other software that you installed.

 Q